telerik/winforms-docs/winforms-converter/supported-controls/maskedtextbox.md

 # MaskedTextBox

 The MaskedTextBox is converted to [RadMaskedEditBox]({%slug winforms/editors/maskededitbox%}).
-The following tables describes which properties, methods and events are removed and which are replaced with similar equivalents.
+The following tables describe which properties, methods and events are removed and which are replaced with similar equivalents.

 |Properties|Action|RadControls Equivalent|
 |---|---|---|